RTBHOUSE/neural-network-native-ops/README.md

  3. and install **precisely** like this

     `make PREFIX=~/OpenBLASlib install`
- 4. go to neural-network-native-ops dir and
+ 4. Finally go to neural-network-native-ops dir and

     `mvn clean compile exec:exec install`